rage/programming-24/data/index.md

 ## Timetable

-The course will be open until the end of the year 2023.
+The course will be open until the end of the year 2024.

 ## Lectures

-Live lectures can be followed on Thursdays at 10:15 in [Zoom](https://helsinki.zoom.us/j/61997878100?pwd=VkJYZmRoN1M5R21uZVlFaUdkYlJDUT09) (Link updated for Advanced Course!)

-There is no lecture on Thursday 9.11.2023.
-Instead the lecture will be held on Monday 13.11.2023 at 12:15 in the same zoom link as above.

-The lecture recordings are shared on this page after the lectures.
+Live lectures (via Zoom) will be organized in Fall 2024.
+Below, you will find the recordings of the 2023 lectures

 Please note, that exam dates and similar information in the older recordings may not concern this year's course.